 The following free tools can be used to fix all broken links:

 All three tools should be used for checking broken links.
 Your job is done once all the three tools show no broken links.

 301 (permanent) redirects slow down the time it takes for the browser to reach the correct version of a page.
 Redirects increase website load time and create additional HTTP requests.
 To minimize the use of redirects.
 For the responsive website, redirects will let users with mobile devices look at responsive version instead of the main website.

 These two actions are stated by Google so that your website load time does not increase with responsive redirect:

 Your site performance is slowed down by Plugins which creates too many extra files, thus increasing load time.
-Problems related to security, crashes and other technical problems may arise.
+Problems related to security crashes and other technical problems may arise.
 You should avoid the use of plugins whenever possible.
 It is not possible to avoid plugins entirely, but there are ways you can reduce the overall count by deactivating and deleting any unnecessary plugins you do not use.

 Review your plugins every four to six months.
 Evaluate each one and delete if:

-Browser Caching reduce the load speed of pages on your website for new users who visit.
+Browser Caching reduces the load speed of pages on your website for new users who visit.
 Data such as image logo, style sheets and background images is temporarily stored on your visitor’s computer, which is fetched every time a page is visited on your website by a user.
 Data storage duration can be set.
-Files that will not change, can be set for longer duration.
+Files that will not change, can be set for the longer duration.

 Compression reduces file-size.
 Website conversion to a .zip file which is known as server compression improves website load time as a result of the reduced page size.
 Compression reduces HTML and CSS files by 70 percent which lets users download less data.
 Have your server compression enabled by contacting your hosting company.